 \end{lemma}

 \pf We use the EF game to prove the equivalence.
-Since the two permutations belong to the same equivalence class, Player \textbf{II} has a winning strategy before we add the new entry.
-We describe below a winning strategy for Player \textbf{II} after inserting the new entries at the same position: \begin{enumerate} \item If Player \textbf{I} chooses the new entry in either of the two permutations, Player \textbf{II} chooses the new entry in the other. \item If Player \textbf{I} chooses an entry in $\psi,$ Player \textbf{II} chooses the same entry in the other permutation. \item If Player \textbf{I} chooses any other entry, the choice of Player \textbf{II} is the same before the insertion of the new entry. \end{enumerate}
+Since the two permutations belong to the same equivalence class, Player \textbf{II} has a winning strategy before inserting the new entry.
+We describe a winning strategy for Player \textbf{II} after inserting the new entry at the same active site $M \in \{M_1, \dots, M_{|\psi_1|}, R\}$: \begin{enumerate} \item If Player \textbf{I} chooses the new entry in either permutation, Player \textbf{II} chooses the new entry in the other. \item If Player \textbf{I} chooses an entry from the common $k$-tail $\psi$, Player \textbf{II} chooses the same entry in the other permutation. \item If Player \textbf{I} chooses any entry outside the $k$-tail, Player \textbf{II} responds exactly as in the original winning strategy before the insertion. \end{enumerate}

-Now we argue that the above is a winning strategy for the second player.
-Firstly, if Player \textbf{I} does not choose the new entry at any stage, there already exists a winning strategy for Player \textbf{II} by the assumption that $\pi \equiv_k \sigma$.
-Assume that the new entry is chosen at some stage.
-Then, if Player \textbf{I} chooses all other entries from $\psi,$ Player \textbf{II} can duplicate and win.
-Otherwise, there exists $1\leq i \leq k$ such that no move of Player \textbf{I} belongs to $\psi_i$.
-In that case, Player \textbf{II} can still duplicate all moves belonging to any $\psi_j$ for $j\geq i.$ While the other moves can be considered independent since if $s < i < t,$ then
+We argue that this is indeed a winning strategy.
+If Player \textbf{I} never chooses the new entry, Player \textbf{II} wins by the original strategy.
+Otherwise, suppose the new entry is chosen at some stage.
+If all other moves of Player \textbf{I} belong to $\psi$, Player \textbf{II} can duplicate and win.
+Otherwise, there exists $1 \le i \le k$ such that no move of Player \textbf{I} belongs to $\psi_i$.
+In this case, Player \textbf{II} can still duplicate all moves belonging to $\psi_j$ for $j \ge i$.
+Moves in the remaining boxes $\{\psi_1, \dots, \psi_{i-1}\}$ and $\{\psi_{i+1}, \dots, \psi_k\}$ can be considered independently, since for $s<i<t$,

-that is to say they form two separate blocks.
-But Player \textbf{II} has winning strategies for both blocks by the hypotheses.
+and Player \textbf{II} has winning strategies for both blocks by the hypothesis.